 Mulch is important for osteospermum over winter because any area that is not covered by the stems will start to grow weeds.
 Mulch will help to insulate the plant from very cold weather and protect the roots.
 Use bark mulch because it takes at least 4 months to break down.

 It is best to layer some aged cow manure on the soil first to give the plant a small amount of nitrogen to offset the bit that will be taken up when the mulch starts to break down.

-Osteospermum can need a top of water over winter if you get low rainfall.
-Osteospermum are drought hardy so can survive any dry spells well but will thrive if they are topped up with water.
-I will usually water them every 2 weeks over winter if they are not getting watered by the rain.
+Osteospermum only need small amounts of water over winter as they slow their growth.
+They are drought hardy so can survive any dry spells I will usually water them every 2 weeks over winter if they are not getting watered by the rain.

 The soil will dry out much slower when the weather is cooler so it is important not to overwater the plant.